nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

   Usually I use "ethpool" pool for tests.

 - I see only one card via Remote Desktop Connection.
   It's a problem of RDC, use TeamViewer or some other remote access software.
+Or try to use latest version of the miner.

 - I see only one card instead of two in temperature management info.
   Disable CrossFire, don't use Remote Desktop Connection.
+Or try to use latest version of the miner.

 - Miner works in ETH-only mode but crashes in dual mode.
   Dual mode requires more power, so make sure PSU power is enough and check GPU clocks if you OC'ed them.